 Projects appropriate for funding may be brought to the attention of the Department in a variety of different ways.
-As a general rule, when a project is first identified, it should be assigned to a representative in the Partnership's N.C.
-Film Office ("Film Office").
-The Film Office will work as a liaison between the Department and the potential Applicant.
+As a general rule, when a project is first identified, it should be assigned to a representative in the Partnership.
+The Partnership will work as a liaison between the Department and the potential Applicant.